RobertAhlin/webshop-with-react/README.md

 ### Responsiveness
 Even if some level of responsivness is available.
 The resoponsiveness can be tested and improved for smaller devices such as mobile phones.
+* Make the siderbar with the shopping cart collapse and be expandable on smaller screens, like mobile phones.